24 Free Things to Do in Auckland

-Did you know that the largest city in New Zealand - Auckland - is filled with many fun and free things to do?
+Did you know that there are many fun and free things to do in Auckland?
 From beautiful gardens and parks to gorgeous white sandy beaches and live volcanoes, there is so much to do here that you will be spoilt for choice.

 My intention with this post is to challenge the idea that you need to spend a lot of money to have a great time.
 So in this Auckland guide, you will find a variety of activities that you can enjoy throughout the year without the need to spend a single cent.